Quivers with potentials associated to triangulated surfaces, part IV: Removing boundary assumptions: Introduction

 In the somewhat intuitive Section \ref{sec:folded-sides-the-problem}, we use an explicit example to illustrate a general problem that arises when trying to prove that flips of folded sides of ideal triangulations are compatible with QP-mutations.
 In Section \ref{sec:def-of-popped-potentials} we go back to formal considerations.
 There, for each ideal triangulation $\tau$ having a self-folded triangle we define a \emph{popped potential} $\wtau$ as the result of applying an obvious quiver automorphism, induced by the self-folded triangle, to the potential associated to $\tau$ with respect to another choice $\mathbf{y}=(y_p)_{p\in\punct}=((-1)^{\delta_{p,q}}x_p)$ of non-zero scalars, where $q$ is the punctured enclosed in the self-folded triangle (thus in this paper the signs of the scalars attached to the punctures will play some role, at least in the absence of boundary).
 Based on Theorem \ref{thm:ideal-flips<->mutations} we then show Lemma \ref{lemma:pop-commutes-with-mutation}, which says that as long as none of the two arcs contained in a fixed self-folded triangle is ever flipped, the popped potentials $\wtau$ associated to the ideal triangulations containing the fixed self-folded triangle have the same flip/mutation dynamics possessed by the potentials $\stau$.
 That is, if two ideal triangulations share a self-folded ideal triangle and are related by a flip, then their popped QPs are related by the corresponding QP-mutation.

 Section \ref{sec:pop-is-re} is the technical core of the present work.
-Its Subsection \ref{subsec:Pop-Thm-statement} is devoted to state what is instrumentally the main result of the paper, Theorem \ref{thm:popping-is-right-equiv}, which we call the \emph{Popping Theorem} and says that if $\surf$ is not a closed sphere with exactly 5 punctures, then for any ideal triangulation $\sigma$ with a self-folded triangle, the pop in $\sigma$ of such self-folded triangle induces right-equivalence, that is, the QP $\qssigma$ and the QP $\qwsigma$ with popped potential are right-equivalent (see \eqref{eq:pop-is-re-for-tau} below).
+Its Subsection \ref{subsec:Pop-Thm-statement} is devoted to state what is instrumentally the main result of the paper, Theorem \ref{thm:popping-is-right-equiv}, which we call the \emph{Popping Theorem} and says that if $\surf$ is not a closed sphere with less than 6 punctures, then for any ideal triangulation $\sigma$ with a self-folded triangle, the pop in $\sigma$ of such self-folded triangle induces right-equivalence, that is, the QP $\qssigma$ and the QP $\qwsigma$ with popped potential are right-equivalent (see \eqref{eq:pop-is-re-for-tau} below).
 Our first step towards the proof of Theorem \ref{thm:popping-is-right-equiv} makes use of Theorem \ref{thm:ideal-flips<->mutations} and Lemma \ref{lemma:pop-commutes-with-mutation} in order to reduce the alluded proof to showing the mere existence of a single ideal triangulation $\tau$ with a self-folded triangle whose pop in $\tau$ induces right-equivalence.
-The existence of such a $\tau$ is proved in Subsection \ref{subsec:proof-Pop-Thm-empty-boundary-pos-genus} for positive-genus surfaces with empty boundary, and in Subsection \ref{subsec:proof-Pop-Thm-spheres} for genus-zero surfaces with empty boundary --that is, spheres.
+The existence of such a $\tau$ is proved in Subsection \ref{subsec:proof-Pop-Thm-empty-boundary} for punctured surfaces with empty boundary that are different from a sphere with less than 7 punctures\footnote{For the sphere with exactly 6 punctures, the proof of existence of the alluded $\tau$ is omitted here, the reader can find such proof in the fourth arXiv version of this paper.}.

 Having proved the Popping Theorem for surfaces with empty boundary, in Subsection \ref{subsec:proof-Pop-Thm-nonempty-boundary} we use restriction of QPs and gluing of disks along boundary components to deduce that it holds as well in the presence of boundary (cf. Proposition \ref{prop:pop-is-re-non-empty-boundary}).
-The key properties of restriction used are the facts that it preserves right-equivalences, and takes potentials of the form $\stau$ to potentials of the same form and popped potentials to popped potentials.
+The key properties of restriction used are the facts that it preserves right-equivalences and takes potentials of the form $\stau$ to potentials of the same form and popped potentials to popped potentials.